site-bender/html-patterns-spec/README.md

 # html-patterns-spec
-Example HTML/CSS/JS output patterns for the components library (a specification).
+Example HTML/CSS/JS output patterns for the components' library (a specification).